-119 Fingelton/Open Data Institute note that under the Second Payment Systems Directive, users are required to fully reauthorise their permissions every 90 days.
+&lt;sup>119 Fingelton/Open Data Institute note that under the Second Payment Systems Directive, users are required to fully re-authorise their permissions every 90 days.
 Although ostensibly to reaffirm customer consents and retain customer control, this provides an incumbent platform with a periodic win back opportunity: 'The current PSD2 legislation requires a full reauthorisation every 90 days, which can make Open Banking products cumbersome for users and lead to user attrition for TPPs, increasing costs for them'.
-They suggest a cost benefit review is undertaken to assess the merits of this obligation.
+They suggest a cost benefit a gatekeeper should enable business users to obtain consent of their end users for such data access and retrieval, where such consent is required.